Level of difficulty: 1.5

 After vacuum sealing the ribs, process at

 Once the short ribs have been processed, they are pasteurized/preserved.
 This gives you the choice of finishing and serving immediately or storing under refrigeration for later use.
 If you decide to save the ribs for later, submerge the unopened package(s) in iced water until 70 F/21 C is achieved.
-The ribs can then be safely refrigerated at 40 F/4 C for at least a week–much like a carton of milk.
+The ribs can then be safely refrigerated at 40 F/4 C for at least two weeks–much like a sealed carton of milk.
 Do not put the hot packages in the refrigerator!
 Not only will they spend too long in the temperature danger zone between 125 F and 40 F (52 C and 4 C), the heat from the pouches will compromise the safety of other foods in the vicinity.

 Let sous vide work for you!

 Let’s assume you want to serve the ribs as soon as they are fully processed.
 There is no need to calculate in advance what time they must be started in order to be ready at the exact moment of service.
 This is a common misconception about sous vide.

 There is no “moment” before which the ribs are not ready and after which they are overcooked.
 A package of flanken short ribs processed at 140 F/60 C for 48 hours will be only slightly less tenderized than one that was processed for 54 hours.
 This is because the rate of collagen conversion is extremely slow at temperatures at or below 140 F/60 C.

 The holding period can be extended even longer by reducing the heat to 128 F/53 C after the initial processing interval.
 At this temperature the short ribs can be held for at least another 12-18 hours without compromising safety, quality or wholesomeness.
 In this way, sous vide is one of the most convenient forms of cooking proteins–no other method of cooking gives the cook so much flexibility in the timing of service.
 Restaurants that serve sous vide processed items take advantage of this.